MShaw1223/project/README.md

   - reflect on areas you may be performing weaker on

 ## How do I use FXTrax ?
-  - Go to the link [here](https://project-rho-hazel.vercel.app/)
+  - To access FXTrax, go to the link [here](https://project-rho-hazel.vercel.app/)
   - Press sign up and enter a password and username from here you will be sent to the homepage
   - OR use these login credentials
     - username: test
-    - password:
+    - password: abc